juanpc2018/Linux-install/README.md

 Barebone DIY. </br>

 the most popular Debian Distro is Ubuntu. </br>
-but there is also other branches: Kubuntu, Xubuntu, Lubuntu, etc... </br>
+but there is also other branches: Kubuntu, Xubuntu, Lubuntu, Wubuntu, etc... </br>
 The main difference is the "Desktop Environment" </br>
 Linux allows to have different flavours of Desktop. </br>